ljq/gen-tlsv3-san-ca/README.md

 ### Auto generate self-signed SAN domain name certificate tool

+###### Serious statement: This tool is prohibited from being used for illegal purposes, otherwise all legal responsibilities and consequences arising from it will be borne by the user themselves!

 - Native OpenSSL generates self signed SAN CA domain name (V3 signature).
   **In Linux, MacOS system issued the test passed.**
   Generate self-signed SAN CA Domain Name (TLS v3).
 For a key quickly fast generate development and test environment certificates, internal platform authorization and private DevOps platform build.